Recent Incidence Rates and Trends of Breast Cancer in the USA

 Below is some of the original information from this post, that has recently been updated.
 Obviously, some of the data and information is a little dated now, but still holds value in examining trends in breast cancer incidence rates over the years.

-Breast cancer tumors at time of first detection tend to be small and ‘node negative’
+Breast cancer tumors at the time of the first detection tend to be small and ‘node-negative’

 In Canada, studies have shown that for women aged 50-69 years, an invasive tumor of less than 1.5 cm is detected about 54% of the time.

-Furthermore, tumors with a node negative status are detected around 77 % of the time.
-Node negative means that the cancer has not spread into the lymph nodes.
+Furthermore, tumors with a node-negative status are detected around 77 % of the time.
+Node negative means that cancer has not spread into the lymph nodes.

 This means that even if breast carcinoma is not diagnosed at the DCIS stage, the odds of discovering and successfully treating breast cancer at an early invasive stage are still very good.